armenabnousi/gender_classifier/readme.md

-## Gender Classifier on Adience Data Using VGG-face Pretrained Model
+## Gender Classifier on Adience Data Using Tranfer Learning From VGG Face Descriptor

 ## Ethics Warning:
 * This model has not been tested for potential bias based on race, skin color, etc, as such it is not designed for real-world use unless comprehensively tested and reformed.